-Sociology: Social Networks; Digital Nomads; Social Media; Housing; Early Adulthood; Health Disparities
+Sociology: Sociology of Everyday Life; Digital Nomads; Social Media; Early Adulthood; Health Disparities; Housing; Popular Culture

 Emma earned her BA in Sociology and Communication Studies, with a minor in Family Studies, from Grove City College.
 After working as an event planner in the Pittsburgh area, she moved to DC and completed an MA in Sociology Research & Practice at American University.
 While at AU, Emma was featured as a Graduate Student Changemaker and researched social determinants of health for the Immigration Lab, focusing on homelessness, diabetes, and BMI.
 Her research on health disparities between housed, marginally housed, and homeless populations in El Paso, Texas was published in the Journal of Migration and Health in 2020.